ByAU

 3.5 Best Practices

-- Implement cross-chain message passing protocols aligning with standards like EIP-6395.
+- Implement cross-chain message passing protocols that adhere to established standards, like EIP-6395.

-- Use decentralized sequencers or decentralized proof submission.
+- Opt for decentralized sequencers or go for decentralized proof submission methods.

 4. Sidechains: Autonomous Blockchains with Cross-Chain Connectivity